Links Between Breastfeeding and Diabetes/Obesity

 Chemical levels also can influence the nutritional quality of breastmilk.
 PFAS levels were linked to detrimental changes in breastmilk, which were in turn associated with slower infant growth and more intestinal inflammation in the infants (Lamichhane et al. 2021).

 Chemical levels in mothers' bodies may also affect the gut microbiome of their infants.
 For example, levels of various POPs (including PCBs, PBDEs, and PFASs) in breastmilk were were associated with less microbiome diversity and with microbiome functionality in 1 month old infants (Iszatt et al. 2019).
+Exposure to environmental pollutants (metals, PFAS, pesticides) in women is associated with alterations in gut microbiome development in their infants.
+Associations were affected by mode of birth (C section vs vaginial), breastfeeding, and fetal exposure time (Naspolini et al. 2021).
 The gut microbiome is linked to the development of diabetes, especially type 1 diabetes (see the Diet and the Gut page).
 Exposure to the POP hexachlorocyclohexane (HCH) alters the microbiome of colostrum in breastfeeding mothers (Tang et al. 2019).
 Some have tried to see if taking probiotics while breastfeeding reduces the infant's exposure to chemicals; the results aren't clear yet, although this was a small study and this topic will be interesting to follow (Astolfi et al. 2019).

 A review finds that, "The available literature does not provide conclusive evidence of consistent or clinically relevant health consequences to infants exposed to environmental chemicals in breast milk at background levels."
 However, "A critical data gap is a lack of research on environmental chemicals in formula and infant/child health outcomes" (LaKind et al. 2018).
 An article that summarizes this and another review concludes that the benefits of breastmilk still outweigh the risks from chemicals in the milk (Arnold 2019).